The 9 Top Day Trips from Puerto Vallarta, Mexico

 Here are some of the top day trips you can take from PV:

-There are many more day trips you can take, but check out the top nine below.
+You can take many more day trips, but check out the top eleven below.

 If you’ve been in Puerto Vallarta for a few days and want to escape being in the city, head to Yelapa.
 You can only get there by boat, making it an amazing way to get out onto the water and enjoy marine life.